 The penchant of the Filipinos for cooking has culminated in a unique culinary art.
 Depending upon the availability of ingredients, many different recipes develop in the various regions of the Philippines.
 In the north, the Pakbet – simple nutritious vegetarian dish is the specialty of the Ilocanos.
 The hot spicy dish in coconut milk – Bicol Express is the specialty of the Bicolanos.
 A Filipino food recipe that is known over the world is the tasty pork and chicken adobo.

 For festive occasions and fiestas, Filipinos display their signature dishes that they cook together.
 They often spread their tables with labor-intensive but affordable treats.
 The whole roasted suckling pig, Lechon is the center stage Filipino food recipe.
 Also kaldereta, hamonado (honey-cured meat), pancit canton, mechado, paella, relleno (stuffed meat), afritada, pochero, and arroz valenciana are popular Filipino food recipes.
 Desserts such as the sweet leche flan, sapin-sapin, sorbetes, ube and gulaman also adorn the table.

 Filipino Food Recipes can be described best as a mixture of eastern and western influences that provide a range of rich flavours, colour and spices.
 These rich flavours make the Filipino cuisine unique, mouth watering, delicious and tempting.
-On this site we have many Filipino food recipes with pictures including an afritadang manok recipe.How visitors found this Filipino Recipe:
+On this site we have many Filipino food recipes with pictures including an afritadang manok recipe in the Tagalog lanaguage.How visitors found this Filipino Recipe: